Home > Gaming > Gaming regulation > G2E: Battling illegal gambling takes a village

 He added that the requirements of regulation go beyond the company itself.

-Regulated gaming platforms must go through occupational licencing from executives to customer-service agents.
+Regulated gaming platforms must go through occupational licensing from executives to customer-service agents.
 And, Fox said, fraud departments work with testing labs to qualify products and make sure operators comply with anti-money laundering regulations.

 “Obviously, none of this is going on in the unregulated world,” he said.
 “We’ve set up our entire business in order to meet these requirements and hopefully exceed them.”